Home » Algebra » Derivation of Annuity Formulas

 \begin{aligned}

-PV_{\infty}= &C~\sum_{n=1}^{N}\frac{1}{(1+r)^n}\\
+PV_{\infty}= &~C~\sum_{n=1}^{N}\frac{1}{(1+r)^n}\\

 \end{aligned}

-In the above equation the sum from n=1 to N is obviously the annuity PVN.
-Therefore, it delivers the sought for solution for PVN in terms of PV:
+But in the above equation the sum from n=1 to N is obviously same as the annuity PVN:

 \begin{align}